S3-working-group/s3-practical-guide/docs/all.md

 In case the distinction between objections and concerns is still unclear for some people, remind them:

--   _An **objection** is an argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve._
+-   _An **objection** is an argument – relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve._
--   _A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it._
+-   _A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it._
 -   Proposals become agreements when they are considered good enough for now and safe enough to try until the next review.

 **Tips for everyone:**